How to Add B-Roll Overlays to Clips for Better Retention

 AutoClip's B-roll editor lets you overlay supplementary media on any clip.
 Click 'Add B-roll' in the clip editor, then either upload your own footage or select from AutoClip's stock footage library.
 Position the B-roll overlay on the timeline, adjust the in-frame placement, and set the duration.

-For automated B-roll, AutoClip can suggest contextually relevant stock footage based on the transcript content of the clip — if the transcript mentions a specific topic, the system searches the stock library for related footage automatically.
+For automated B-roll, AutoClip can suggest contextually relevant stock footage based on the transcript content of the clip.
+If the transcript mentions a specific topic, the system searches the stock library for related footage automatically.
 This is particularly useful for podcast and interview clips where discussion topics naturally suggest visual context.

 Frequently Asked Questions